jasonbayton/rhino_content/support/how-to-check-for-updates.md

 - The device must be idle
 - The device should be connected to power

-Other such factors may impact the ability to download an update for your Rhino device, including enterprise management policies.
+Other such factors may impact the ability to download an update for your RHINO device, including enterprise management policies.
 If your device is managed by your organisation, reach out to them for clarity on any/all policies applied pertaining to update management.